neighbourhoodie/nh-systemd/doc-migration/source/includes/standard-options.rst

    above.
 If not specified defaults to the ``*`` policy, i.e. all recognized file systems in the image are used.

-.. inlcusion-end-marker-do-not-remove image-policy-open
+.. inclusion-end-marker-do-not-remove image-policy-open

-.. inlcusion-marker-do-not-remove esp-path
+.. inclusion-marker-do-not-remove esp-path

 ``--esp-path=``
 ---------------